danilomo/energy_measurement_scripts/README.md

 and /proc/net/dev to measure CPU (host and VMs), IO, memory, and network.
 The energy measurement is performed by sending HTTP requests to the "Expert Power Control" device [1], plugged between the host and the energy supply, and connected to the local network.

+Also, it's necessary to enable passwordless access to sudo in the host machine, you can learn how to do this in [2].

 #### HOW TO USE: